ffreeman39/redesign/README.md

 The purpose of this document is to give a detail explanation for the redesign of a digital portfolio for a client that wanted to update the design where it is responsive to to desktops and mobile devices for users to access the digital portfolio on all devices.
 The clients wants an simpler design for uploading information about the new projects that they have completed for users to view.
 Utilizing design documentations, mock-ups, wireframes, designs, and prototypes to develop the digital portfolio that is user friendly and accesible for users to access on all devices.

+Utilizing Design Documentation

+Whether you are working on a redesign or designing with a blank canvas; design documentations are just as important to the project because of the detail information that is included.
+The information that is included in the design documentation is from the client that you are working with and the design documentations should be shared with the client to ensure clarity.
+Thwerefore, you and the client should be able to agree with what is documented in the design documentation.
+I have included samples of the design documentations that I have created from a previous project that I worked on for a redesign of a digital portfolio.

 Design Documentations